TritonDataCenter/node-cueball/README.md

 - `options` -- optional Object, with keys:
   - `timeout` -- optional Number, timeout for request in ms (default `Infinity`)
+  - `errorOnEmpty` -- optional Boolean, if true return error straight away if the pool has no backends at all (i.e., nothing was found in DNS)
 - `callback` -- Function(err[, handle, connection]), parameters:
   - `err` -- an Error object, if the request could not be fulfilled or timed out